All of the best things to do in Edmonton, Canada in our comprehensive guide. You’ll be amazed at what to do in Edmonton, no matter your travel style!

 Originally founded in 1906 as an Elk refuge, it was Canada’s first wildlife preserve.

-Though it started as a refuge to protect one of the last big elk herds in the area, Elk Island became an important area to the protection of American Bison.
+Though it started as a refuge to protect one of the last big elk herds in the area, Elk Island National Park became an important area for the protection of American Bison.

 It is home to over 700 Bison, 400 plain Bison and 300 wood Bison.